papajessie/swcpy/docs/RebelATAPHalfSkinSample.md

 ---
-title: trptitleRebelATAPHalfSkinSample (RebelATAPHalfSkinSample)
+title: Enhanced AT-AP Walker (RebelATAPHalfSkinSample)
 category: unit
 ---

-# trptitleRebelATAPHalfSkinSample (RebelATAPHalfSkinSample)
+# Enhanced AT-AP Walker (RebelATAPHalfSkinSample)

 You can read an [explanation  of the various unit stats](unitexplained.md).